waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 3. Explore the new route for trainers and items.
 4. Train SPROUT and earn money for Potions.
 5. Re-evaluate readiness for Brock's Gym.

+# Pewter City Navigation Anomalies (Turn 3855)
+*   **Unexpected Movement Jump:** During the execution of the `map_analyzer_agent`'s path on turn 3854, the 'Screens During Movement' log showed an unexplained jump from (20,22) to (22,23) when the intended move was to (20,23).
+This resulted in landing at (22,24) instead of the agent's target (20,23).
+*   **XML vs. Screen Discrepancy:** The `map_xml_string` for Pewter City listed tile (13,13) as 'impassable' and `navigable="false"`.
+However, the 'Screens During Movement' log for turn 3854 clearly showed the player sprite on (13,13) and the tile visually appearing as navigable ground.
+This suggests an inaccuracy in the provided XML for that specific tile.